-A consent order is a document that sets out the financial agreement made by parties involved in a divorce.
+A consent order is the document that sets out the financial agreement made by parties involved in a divorce.

 Why use a consent order?

-There are a number of reasons to use a consent order.
+There are a number of reasons to seek a consent order.

 It prevents either party from making future claims, giving you certainty of your situation

-Unless you have a consent order, either party can dispute the arrangement you reached and claim your assets.
-Such claims are particularly common where divorce agreements have been reached informally, out of Court.
+Unless you have written agre, either party can dispute the arrangement you reached and claim your assets.
+Such claims are particularly common where divorce agreements have been reached informally (not documented and signed) and out of Court.

 It is a cost effective method of having financial divorce settlements recognised by law

-Of course, you can have your financial arrangements agreed through the Court, but doing so is costly.
+Of course, you can have your financial arrangements agreed through the Court, but asking the Court to make the decisions can be expensive.
 The final outcome may not be what both parties want.

-If both parties are in agreement with regard to how financial assets should be divided, it is much less expensive to create a consent order, which is just as legally binding provided there was no fraud involved.
+If both parties are in agreement with regard to how assets should be divided, it is much less expensive and stressful to create a draft or proposed consent order yourselves.

 What is included in a consent order?